 - Look at what others have done.
 Chances are that you are not the only person who teaches this course.
 Look at how others choose to assign grades.

 - Make a marking scheme usable by non-experts.
 Write a model answer and use this as the basis for a marking scheme usable by non-experts.
 This ensures that your teaching assistants and your students can easily understand your marking scheme.
 It also allows you to have an external examiner mark the response, if need be.
-A rubric can be an effective tool to help you -- or teaching assistants assess quickly and accurately.
+A rubric can be an effective tool to help you or your teaching assistants assess student work quickly and accurately.
 Sharing the rubric with your students as they begin to study for the exam is also a good idea.

 - Give consequential marks.
 Generally, marking schemes should not penalize the same error repeatedly.
 If an error is made early but carried through the answer, you should only penalize it once if the rest of the response is sound.